malachieborohoul/mbschool/README.md

 MbSchool is a E-Learning mobile app developed with Flutter and Node JS REST api

 4 main actors:
-➢ Visitor: this is the profile of the person accessing the application for the first time without an account.
+➢ Visitor: this is the profile of the person accessing the application for the first time without an account.<br>
-➢ Student user: this is the main consumer of the application's contents, he/she is the main actor.
+➢ Student user: this is the main consumer of the application's contents, he/she is the main actor. <br>
-➢ Teacher user: this is the second type of user targeted by our application, in charge of content distribution.
+➢ Teacher user: this is the second type of user targeted by our application, in charge of content distribution. <br>
-➢ Manager: interacts in the validation of teacher profiles.
+➢ Manager: interacts in the validation of teacher profiles. <br>

 Use cases

-Create an account
+Create an account <br>
-View course listings
+View course listings <br>
-View course details
+View course details <br>
-Filter courses
+Filter courses <br>
-Search for a course
+Search for a course <br>
-Add a course to your favourites
+Add a course to your favourites <br>
-Enrol in a course
+Enrol in a course <br>
-Modify your account
+Modify your account <br>
-View list of courses taken
+View list of courses taken <br>
-Take a course
+Take a course <br>
-View course list
+View course list <br>
-Create a new course
+Create a new course <br>
-Establish a course outline
+Establish a course outline <br>
-Define course outcomes
+Define course outcomes <br>
-Publish a course
+Publish a course <br>
-View sales reports
+View sales reports <br>
-View payment reports
+View payment reports <br>
-View list of courses taught
+View list of courses taught <br>
-Update course settings
+Update course settings <br>
-View user list
+View user list <br>
-Validate the publication of a course
+Validate the publication of a course <br>

 <div class="col">